Trees in the Wild

 - Protect water resources

 This year Nicholsons has started to develop a relationship with the International Tree Foundation (ITF).

 Initially formed in Kenya, the ITF is an environmental charity that works with communities in Africa and the UK to carry out sustainable community forestry projects, conserving biodiversity and enhancing both human and environmental well-being.
 At the moment they are focussing on a Centenary Campaign, something that Trees in the Wild will contribute to over time.
 The Centenary Campaign aims to see 20 million trees planted in Kenya by 2020; supporting environmental restoration and economic development in the targeted areas.

 The Mara Training Centre is located in close proximity to the tree nursery.
 The overall purpose of the MTC is to enhance the capacity of participants and their wider communities to create and manage the future they desire.
-It focuses on aspects including: inclusive social participation, governance and decision-making.
+It focuses on aspects including inclusive social participation, governance and decision-making.

 Why this project?

 The forestry sector in Kenya is key to the social and economic well-being of the country as a large proportion of the country’s economic sectors rely on environmentally based resources for their sustenance.
-This suggests that the forestry sector must be protected, preserved, and built upon, for the future of Kenya to be stable.
+This suggests that the forestry sector must be protected, preserved and built upon for the future of Kenya to be stable.

-This area, the Mara, is facing many challenges, population is increasing, and this is both affecting, and being affected by, the local environment.
+This area, the Mara, is facing many challenges; population is increasing, and this is both affecting, and being affected by, the local environment.
 Pollution in the Mara River is increasing, deforestation continues to occur at a very high rate and water availability is becoming more problematic, with water-borne diseases becoming more prevalent.
-We had made a link to the local area and decided that we could help prevent these issues from worsening by adding our support in the Enonkishu Conservancy area.
+We had made a link to the local area and found that we could help prevent these issues from worsening by adding our support in the Enonkishu Conservancy area.

 What are our objectives?